Darxo/Hardened/README.md

 - **Skeleton Racial** now explicitely causes 100% less **Fatigue** build-up
 - **Flesh Golems** lose **Full Force**, gain **Savage Strength** and take 50% more burning damage to hitpoints
 - **Necromancer** lose 20 natural body armor. **Raise Undead** and **Possess Undead** now cost 15 Fatigue (up from 10)
-- **Necrosavants** now require the target to have red blood in order to leech life from them, instead of being able to leech life from anyone
+- **Necrosavants** now require the target to have red blood in order to leech life from them, instead of being able to leech life from anyone.
+They lose immunity against poison
 - **The Conqueror** now has **Savage Strength**.
 This has no gameplay impact and is only meant to visualize that he is immune to **Disarm**

 **Greenskins:**